April 1, 2025

 How much does a YouTuber with 100k subscribers make?

-If a 100,000-subscriber channel regularly gets 100,000 views on their videos, they could make between $500 and $1,500 per video.
+If a 100,000-subscriber channel regularly gets 100,000 views on their videos, they could make between $500 and $1,500 per video from AdSense.
 Those videos might also receive between $3,000 and $7,000 for a brand deal (though it could be lower), or even more if the channel sells their own products directly.
+This means a mid-sized YouTuber could potentially earn $40,000-$100,000 annually with consistent posting.

-How much does YouTube pay for 1 million views?
+How much money do YouTubers make per 1 million views?

 YouTubers in the YouTube Partner Program can make between $5 and $15 for every thousand views, but after YouTube takes its portion of the revenue, it might be closer to $2.50–$7.50.
 Many channels supplement this with brand deals and affiliate deals.